troglobit/libite/README.md

 - `ifconfig(ifname, addr, mask, up)`

   Basic ifconfig like operations on an interface.
-Only supports IPv4 adresses.
+Only supports IPv4 addresses.
 Note that mask is not CIDR notation.

 - `lfopen(file, sep)`, `lfclose(lf)`